Kitware/vtk-examples/src/VTKBook/12Chapter12.md

 **The Virtual Frog**

 To demonstrate the processing of segmented data we will use a dataset derived from a frog.
 This data was prepared at Lawrence Berkeley National Laboratories and is included with their permission on the CD-ROM accompanying this book.
 The data was acquired by physically slicing the frog and photographing the slices.
 The original segmented data is in the form of tissue masks with one file per tissue.
 There are 136 slices per tissue and 15 different tissues.
 Each slice is 470 by 500 pixels.
 (To accommodate the volume readers we have in VTK, we processed the mask files and combined them all in one file for each slice.)
-We used integer numbers 1--15 to represent the 15 tissues. **Figure 12-6** shows an original slice, a labeled slice, and a composite of the two representations.
+We used integer numbers 1-15 to represent the 15 tissues. **Figure 12-6** shows an original slice, a labeled slice, and a composite of the two representations.

 <figure id="Figure 12-6">
   <img src="https://raw.githubusercontent.com/Kitware/vtk-examples/gh-pages/src/Testing/Baseline/Cxx/Visualization/TestFrogSlice.png?raw=true" width="640" alt="Figure 12-6">
   <figcaption style="color:blue"><b>Figure 12-6</b>.
 Photographic slice of frog (upper left), segmented frog (upper right) and composite of photo and segmentation (bottom).
-The purple color represents the stomach and the kidneys are yellow. <a href="../../Cxx/Visualization/FrogSlice" title="FrogSlice"> See FrogSlice.cxx</a> and <a href="../../Python/Visualization/FrogSlice" title="FrogSlice"> FrogSlice.py</a>.</figcaption>
+The purple color represents the stomach and the kidneys are yellow.
+See <a href="../../Python/Visualization/FrogSlice" title="FrogSlice"> FrogSlice.py</a>.</figcaption>
 </figure>

 Before we describe the process to go from binary labeled tissues to gray-scale data suitable for isosurface extraction, compare the two images of the frog's brain shown in **Figure 12-7**.
 On the left is a surface extracted using a binary labeling of the brain.
 The right image was created using the visualization pipeline that we will develop in this example.